-An already active Community Advisory Committee with the help of several community members was used to help guide the hospital's Community Health Needs Assessment (CHNA) process.
-This committee included individuals who had previously served on various Valley Health Boards of Trustees along with the health director from the Lord Fairfax Health District, which serves Clarke, Frederick, Page, Shenandoah and Warren counties and the City of Winchester.
-Community members also included representatives from Shenandoah Memorial Hospital and across Valley Health.
+An already active Community Advisory Committee along with additional invited community members was used to help guide the hospital's Community Health Needs Assessment (CHNA) process.
+This committee included individuals who had previously served on various Valley Health Boards of Trustees, the Health Director from the Lord Fairfax Health District which serves Clarke, Frederick, Page, Shenandoah, and Warren counties and the City of Winchester.
+Community members also included representatives from Warren Memorial Hospital, and across Valley Health.